Web3 wallet

 Virtual-asset transactions are irreversible and highly volatile.
 Loss of your private keys or signing malicious transactions can result in permanent loss of assets.
 You bear sole responsibility for safeguarding keys and verifying transaction details, and assessing and complying with all applicable legal, tax, and regulatory obligations.
 Always consult qualified independent advisers before acting on any information or prompts generated by Velto.

 Velto and its affiliates disclaim all liability for any direct, indirect, or consequential losses arising from your use of, or reliance on, the software or its content.
-By downloading or using the wallet (Velto), you acknowledge and accept these terms.
+By downloading or using the velto app, you acknowledge and accept these terms.

 FAQ